noamtzu/munch-editor-interview/README-NOAM.md

 ### Time Indicators for Trimmer
 Enhancing the player functionality can result in a more robust player, making it a superior choice to work with

+### Seek Bar Accuracy
+A simple and tidy solution.

 -----------------

 ## Explain bug fixes
 ### Video Trimmer Responsiveness
 Move the 'mousemove' event listener outside the original useEffect to prevent repeated registration and unregistration of multiple event listeners plus fix the diff calculation in handleMouseMove.

+### Seek Bar Accuracy
+I opted for a straightforward solution that meets the requirements, allowing me to save time and concentrate on other tasks.